AidLite Python API Documentation

 return False

-Build Interpreter build_interpreter_from_model_and_config()
+Build Interpreter build_interpretper_from_model_and_config()

-API | build_interpreter_from_model_and_config |
+API | build_interpretper_from_model_and_config |

-Description | Creates the corresponding interpreter object by passing Model and Config objects. |
+Description | Create corresponding interpreter object by passing Model object and Config. |

-Parameters | model : Model type object containing model-related data. |
+Parameters | model: Model type object containing model-related data |

-config : Config type object containing configuration parameters. | |
+config: Config type object containing some configuration parameters | |

-Return Value | Normal: Interpreter object instance. |
+Return Value | Normal: Interpreter object instance |

-Exception: None . |
+Exception: None |

-interpreter = aidlite.InterpreterBuilder.build_interpreter_from_model_and_config(model=model, config=config)
+interpreter = aidlite.InterpreterBuilder.build_interpretper_from_model_and_config(model=model, config=config)

 if interpreter is None: